Is a Metal Roof Energy Efficient?

 Enjoy all the benefits a metal roof has to offer.
 Long Roofing’s Energy Star-rated Tri-Pigment Reflective metal roofing reflects upwards of 70% of the sun’s solar energy.
 Plus, with a Class 4 distinction in impact resistance and a Class A fire rating, our metal roofing is made to withstand a variety of damaging forces.

-Call 866-270-7058 or visit us online today to get a quote, schedule a free, in-home consultation or find answers to any of your metal roofing questions.
+Call 866-270-7058 or request a quote from Long online to schedule a free, in-home consultation or find answers to any of your metal roofing questions.

 Interested in a new Long Roof?